 FAQ

-Coaching can be a wonderful addition to therapy.
 Therapists often use coaching in their practice, but coaches have a much narrower scope of practice than therapists.
 Coaching is meant to be an adjunct to working with a therapist, dietitian, psychiatrist and/or doctor.

 Some examples of things we might do in coaching include:

-• I incorporate harm reduction into my coaching to reduce the negative effects of eating disorders.
-Harm reduction always has a place during the process.
 I have learned so much in this area from the amazing Gloria Lucas of Nalgona Positivity Pride.

 • I offer a free 30 minute consultation call to give someone the chance to meet me, ask questions, and see if working together feels like the right fit.
-I believe finding supports that someone feels comfortable with is so important.
+I believe finding supports that someone feels comfortable with is so important!

 If it’s a good fit, then we schedule our first session, and I send over a few forms to fill out and sign beforehand.